reinhardt021/circadian-js/README.md

 # CIRCADIAN

-Helping you get through the rhythms of your day
+Helping you get through the rhythms of your day.

 ## DEPENDENCIES

 In order to run the app,
 you will need the following dependencies:

-* node version 12.13.0
+* Node version 12.13.0
-* npm version 6.14.1
+* Npm version 6.14.1
-* postgresql 13 (14 has an issue with ports)
+* Postgresql version 13 (14 has an issue with ports)
-* Express for Node.js
+* Express version 4.16.0
-* Vue.js for front-end
+* Vue version 2.6.11

 ```
 // to install with homebrew and start postgres